agilfahrezy11/EpistemXBackend_demo/README.md

 python -m pip install -e .
 ```

-Launch Jupyter Lab (or Jupyter Notebook) from the project root to explore the project's modules and workflows:
+Launch Jupyter Lab from the project root to explore the project's modules and workflows:

 ```bash
 jupyter lab